jackyxinli/commons-jexl-3.1/README.md

 commons-jexl-3.1
 ================
 The original version does not support bit move operation.
-So I add bit move operator like "<<" and ">>" for bit move operation.
-Then parser can parse expression like "3 << 26", the result is 0x0C000000 in Hex format.
+So I add bit move operator like "<<" and ">>" for bit move operation, and bit move assignment operators like "<<=" and ">>=" are supported.
+Then parser can parse expression like "3 << 26" or "l<<=r", the result is 0x0C000000 in Hex format.

 The files modified listed below:
 org/apache/commons/jexl3/internal/Debugger.java
 org/apache/commons/jexl3/internal/Interpreter.java
+org/apache/commons/jexl3/internal/Operators.java
 org/apache/commons/jexl3/parser/ParserVisitor.java
 org/apache/commons/jexl3/parser/Parser.jjt
 org/apache/commons/jexl3/JexlArithmetic.java